LOCATION: This position is located in the Central Valley

 This is a full-time 40-hour per week role.
 The Central Valley Local Redistricting Organizer person in the role must have flexibility to often work nights and weekends, to watch/attend city council, county board of supervisor, and school district redistricting hearings.
 (Night and weekend work will be combined with an equal amount of time off during the work day.)
 When in-person meetings resume, the Central Valley Local Redistricting Organizer will need to travel around the Central Valley to attend meetings.
 Car and driver’s license required.

-- At least two years of experience in community organizing, nonprofit work, political campaigns, or other advocacy work.
+- Experience in community organizing, nonprofit work, or political campaigns.

 - Ability to build and cultivate relationships with people and organizations of diverse backgrounds and perspectives.